DeKalb County DUI Lawyers

 This is the traditional track that has been the law for many years now, except now there are thirty days instead of ten business days to take action.
 This track is where a request for an administrative hearing in your DeKalb DUI case is submitted to the Georgia Department of Driver Services challenging the DeKalb DUI officer’s decision to administratively suspend your driver’s license for testing above Georgia’s “per se” legal limit for alcohol concentration or for refusing the DeKalb DUI officer’s request for a state-administered chemical test of your breath, blood, urine, or other bodily substances.

 This track came into effect July 1, 2017.
-This allows you to properly waive your right to an administrative hearing in your Cobb DUI case and have an ignition interlock installed.
+This allows you to properly waive your right to an administrative hearing in your Dekalb DUI case and have an ignition interlock installed.
 If you choose this option and this is your first DUI arrest in five years, and you are a Georgia licensed driver, you will be able to drive in the state of Georgia and fight your DeKalb DUI criminal case without losing the privilege to drive.
 It comes with a cost, of course.
 It involves waiving your right to an administrative hearing through the Georgia Department of Driver Services.
 You would need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the DeKalb DUI officer’s request for a state-administered chemical test.
-If you choose this track, we highly advise installing the ignition interlock first, then going to DDS within 30 days from the date of arrest to obtain the permit (a checklist to see if you are eligible for the ignition interlock device permit is attached).
+If you choose this track, we highly advise installing the ignition interlock first, then going to DDS within 30 days from the date of arrest to obtain the ignition interlock permit (a checklist to see if you are eligible for the ignition interlock device permit is attached).
 There are obvious concerns and pitfalls in choosing this track.
 For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
-The ignition interlock device is also expensive, requiring installation and monthly monitoring fees.
+The ignition interlock device is expensive, requiring installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 • An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the DeKalb DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest) or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);